-Updated Card For ‘All In’ Pay-Per-View This Weekend – 10 Huge Matches Confirmed
+Updated Card For ‘All In’ Pay-Per-View This Weekend: 10 Huge Matches Confirmed

 — Nick Aldis (@RealNickAldis) August 28, 2018

-As reported by PW Insider, the card is headlined by Cody Rhodes taking on Nick Aldis for the NWA Championship.
+As reported by PW Insider, the card is highlighted by Cody Rhodes taking on Nick Aldis for the NWA Championship.
 This could have easily been the main event of the evening, but it isn’t going to be.
-No, that distinct honor will belong to former WWE World Heavyweight Champion Rey Mysterio and five others in a big six-man tag match.
+That distinct honor will belong to former WWE World Heavyweight Champion Rey Mysterio and five others in a big six-man tag match.

-In that match, Mysterio will team with Bandido and Rey Fenix to take on The Golden Elite which is a combination of Kota Ibushi and the Young Bucks.
+In that match, Mysterio will team with Bandido and Rey Fenix to take on The Golden Elite, which is a combination of Kota Ibushi and the Young Bucks.
 Honestly, this is a match that could main event any PPV for any promotion around the world and people would love it.

 Here is the card for All In: